trguduru/credit_card_fraud_detection/README.md

 Guduru, Thirupathi Reddy (https://github.com/trguduru)

 ### Executive summary
-For the credit card transaction prediction use case, i have used a simulation dataset from *kaggle* and the dataset has 0.5%  of fraud transactions.
+For the credit card transaction prediction use case, I have used a simulation dataset from *kaggle* and the dataset has 0.5%  of fraud transactions.

 I have followed CRISP DM techniques to clean the data for training models.
 Check data processing and feature engineering for additional details.